-Obesity and related chronic diseases have reached epidemic proportions in the United States.
-Obesity and one of its primary causes, low rates of physical activity, are disproportionately problematic among low income populations and persons from minority backgrounds.2-4 Recent physical activity and health promotion efforts have adopted social ecological models that emphasize the role of the built environment in facilitating or constraining opportunities for active transportation and recreation.
-Public parks are a major environmental resource in most communities and their proximity, accessibility, design, and quality are all important factors influencing their usage and impact on population-level physical activity.6-9 Indeed, public parks generally offer diverse opportunities for physical activity, are present in most communities at low or no cost, and can thereby reach a large proportion of the population, especially disadvantaged groups who may not have access to other resources.
+Obesity and related chronic diseases have reached epidemic proportions in the United States.1 Obesity and one of its primary causes, low rates of physical activity, are disproportionately problematic among low income populations and persons from minority backgrounds.2-4 Recent physical activity and health promotion efforts have adopted social ecological models that emphasize the role of the built environment in facilitating or constraining opportunities for active transportation and recreation.5 Public parks are a major environmental resource in most communities and their proximity, accessibility, design, and quality are all important factors influencing their usage and impact on population-level physical activity.6-9 Indeed, public parks generally offer diverse opportunities for physical activity, are present in most communities at low or no cost, and can thereby reach a large proportion of the population, especially disadvantaged groups who may not have access to other resources.10

-Environmental justice can be defined as the fair treatment and meaningful involvement of all people in the development, implementation, and enforcement of laws, regulations, and policies about diverse environmental issues.
-Similar to environmental justice, deprivation amplification refers to the concern that persons with fewer personal resources that might support active living (e.g., income, knowledge) also may reside in areas more deprived of neighborhood physical activity resources (e.g., sidewalks, parks).
-Taken together, these ideas provide a conceptual foundation for investigating environmental disparities in low income and racially/ethnically diverse communities.
+Environmental justice can be defined as the fair treatment and meaningful involvement of all people in the development, implementation, and enforcement of laws, regulations, and policies about diverse environmental issues.11 Similar to environmental justice, deprivation amplification12 refers to the concern that persons with fewer personal resources that might support active living (e.g., income, knowledge) also may reside in areas more deprived of neighborhood physical activity resources (e.g., sidewalks, parks).
+Taken together, these ideas provide a conceptual foundation for investigating environmental disparities in low income and racially/ethnically diverse communities.13

 A growing body of research has examined the distribution of physical activity resources by neighborhood socioeconomic status (SES) or ethnic/racial composition.
-It has often been concluded that areas with lower SES and/or a higher minority population contain significantly fewer parks and recreational resources than their higher SES and low minority counterparts.14- However, other studies have reported that park availability is equal or greater in low-income and/or high minority neighborhoods,20-23 so further research is warranted.
-Moreover, few studies have explored disparities in the specific facilities and amenities within parks or have evaluated the actual quality of parks and recreation resources by race/ethnicity or income.
-Finally, little research has been conducted on longitudinal park assessments to assess changes in parks, particularly across income and racial/ethnic minority categories.
+It has often been concluded that areas with lower SES and/or a higher minority population contain significantly fewer parks and recreational resources than their higher SES and low minority counterparts.14-19 However, other studies have reported that park availability is equal or greater in low-income and/or high minority neighborhoods,20-23 so further research is warranted.
+Moreover, few studies have explored disparities in the specific facilities and amenities within parks.^{24,25} Finally, little research^{26,27} has evaluated the actual quality of parks and recreation resources by race/ethnicity or income.

 The purpose of this project was to examine disparities in park availability, features, and quality across socioeconomically and racially/ethnically diverse block groups in Greenville County, SC.
-Furthermore, this study assessed changes in park availability, features, and quality across socioeconomically and racially/ethnic diverse block groups from 2013 to 2017.
 Better understanding how access to parks differs by income and percent minority is a critical first step in environmental and policy changes aimed at reducing inequalities in health resources (e.g., parks), behaviors (e.g., physical activity), and outcomes (e.g., obesity, disease).
-Furthermore, assessment of park improvements for low income and racial/ethnic minority communities can emphasize the value of environmental justice efforts and support advocacy and policy efforts aimed at reducing inequality.